google/yapf/README.rst

     The penalty for characters over the column limit.

 ``SPLIT_PENALTY_FOR_ADDED_LINE_SPLIT``
-    The penalty incurred by adding a line split to the unwrapped line.
+    The penalty incurred by adding a line split to the logical line.
 The more line splits added the higher the penalty.

 ``SPLIT_PENALTY_IMPORT_NAMES``